Configuring and managing templates for Azure Information Protection

 For Set permissions for documents and emails containing this label, select Protect, and then select Protection:

-On the Azure Information Protection - Labels blade, you now see your new label displayed with the PROTECTION column to indicate that it contains protection settings.
+On the Azure Information Protection - Labels pane, you now see your new label displayed with the PROTECTION column to indicate that it contains protection settings.
 These protection settings display as templates to applications and services that support the Azure Rights Management service.

 Although the label is enabled, by default, the template is archived.
 So that applications and services can use the template to protect documents and emails, complete the final step to publish the template.

 From the Classifications > Policies menu option, select the policy to contain the new protection settings.
 Then select Add or remove labels.
-From the Policy: Add or remove labels blade, select the newly created label that contains your protection settings, select OK, and then select Save.
+From the Policy: Add or remove labels pane, select the newly created label that contains your protection settings, select OK, and then select Save.

 It can take up to 15 minutes for a computer running the Azure Information Protection client to get these changed settings.
 For information about how computers and services download and refresh templates, see Refreshing templates for users and services.